 Exploring the city at ground level with a local is absolutely the best way to get an authentic off-the-beaten-track experience.
-Big Apple Greeters and Free Tours by Foot are just two that offer fun tours around city neighbourhoods.
-You’ll need to book ahead and remember, free doesn’t mean “don’t tip me”.
+Free Tours by Foot offers informative tours around various city neighbourhoods.
+You’ll need to book ahead and remember, free doesn’t mean ‘don’t tip me’.

-Some top museums (including MoMA, Whitney, and the Natural History Museum) have a ‘suggested admission’ and you’re actually free to pay what you want/can afford.
+Some top museums (including the Museum of Modern Art (MoMA), Whitney Museum of American Art and the Natural History Museum) have a ‘suggested admission’ and you’re actually free to pay what you want/can afford.
 There are also heaps of options that are completely free.
-In this city priceless culture can come without a price!
+In this city, priceless culture can come without a price!

-While the health benefits might be dubious, in theory you could eat for $3 a day in New York if you seek out the (many) $1 pizza slice outlets.
-And we’re not putting you on a reduced calorie diet – a NY pizza slice is HUGE.
+While the health benefits might be dubious, in theory you could eat for $3 a day in New York if you were to seek out the many $1-a-slice pizza shops dotted across the city.
+And we’re not talking about a reduced calorie diet here either.
+A New York pizza slice is generally HUGE.
 It’s a meal right there in your hand!

-Amazing but true, the Staten Island Ferry offers absolutely free up-close views of Lower Manhattan, Ellis Island and the famous first lady of NY, the Statue of Liberty.
-Don’t forget to wave to the Liberty queues as you cruise by…
+It’s amazing but true.
+The Staten Island Ferry offers absolutely free up-close views of Lower Manhattan, Ellis Island and the famous first lady of New York City — the Statue of Liberty.
+Don’t forget to wave to the Liberty Island queues as you cruise by.

 While a morning visit to the TKTS booth at Times Square can save you up to 40% on unsold Broadway tickets for that day, most theatre ticket offices also offer a lottery a couple of hours before the show opens to clear any remaining seats.
 Put your name down (even for a sellout show — there might be ‘no-shows’) and cross your fingers.
 It’s a gamble, but you’ve gotta be in it to win it!

-Admittedly it doesn’t roll off the tongue as smoothly, but you’ll save a motza if you stay in New Jersey – and the excellent NJ transit system delivers you right into the Big Apple.
-But if you’re set on staying in the thick of things, anywhere’s cheaper than Midtown.
-Brooklyn or Queens are great alternatives.
+Admittedly it doesn’t roll off the tongue as smoothly, but you’ll save a motza if you stay in New Jersey — and the excellent NJ transit system delivers you right into the Big Apple.
+However, if you’re set on staying in the thick of things, anywhere’s cheaper than Midtown.
+Brooklyn and Queens are great alternatives.